Filing an Immigration Petition (I-130) for a Foreign-Born Spouse

 • Documents that are not in English need to be accompanied by a complete, word-for-word translation.
 It's okay to have a friend do this, but the person should write at the bottom that they certify that this is a complete and accurate translation, and sign their name.
 See this sample format.

-For the most current filing address and fee, see the I-130 page of the USCIS website or call the USCIS Contact Center at 1-800-375-5283.
+For the most current filing address, see the I-130 page of the USCIS website or call the USCIS Contact Center at 1-800-375-5283.
+For fees, see the USCIS schedule on Form G-1055.

 What Happens After an Immediate Relative's I-130 Is Approved

 If you're filing an I-130 for an immediate relative spouse (that is, you are a U.S. citizen), then just as soon as that petition is approved, your relative can apply for an immigrant visa and green card.
+(That's assuming you're not doing a concurrent filing with adjustment of status.)

 If your relative is eligible to adjust status as an immediate relative, and you pursued concurrent filing, as described above, then a local USCIS office will handle the case going forward, and call both of you in for a personal interview.